kstenerud/concise-encoding/README.md

 Introduction
 ------------

-Data communications have become bloated and inefficient.
-The open, text based formats that supplanted proprietary ones in the 90s have become a liability due to their size, codec inefficiency, and limited type support.
-While there are now open binary formats, they lack the human readability and editability that made the text formats so successful.
-We're forced to choose between a wasteful text format and an unreadable binary format.
-We need something with the benefits of both and the drawbacks of neither.
+Today's data formats present us with a dilemma: Use text based formats that are bloated and slow, or use binary formats that humans can't read.
+Wouldn't it be nice to have the benefits of both, and none of the drawbacks?

 **Concise Encoding** is the next step in the evolution of ad-hoc hierarchical data formats, aiming to support 80% of data use cases in a power, bandwidth, and human friendly way.